 LIVE PRESENTATION REQUIREMENT

-During your New Student Session, you will have an opportunity to attend one of the live Title IX presentations, which is the most convenient way to complete the requirement.
+During your New Student Orientation, you will have an opportunity to attend one of the live Title IX presentations, which is the most convenient way to complete the requirement.
 Your New Student Advisor will inform you of when and where these Title IX presentations will be held.
 It is not required that you attend the live presentation that coincides with your session – if you would prefer, you can choose any presentation date that is convenient for you.
-Even if you do not participate in a New Student Session, you can still attend this presentation.
+Even if you do not participate in New Student Orientation, you can still attend this presentation.

 In early July, a list of the dates, locations, and times will be available.